MarcoLizza/mode13h.dev/_posts/2026-01-11-garbage-collection.md

 ( I'm also considering to add a graphical overlay to report the current performance information )

 This naturally led to a further consideration: when dealing with time-varying metrics, it is often useful to apply a [moving average](https://en.wikipedia.org/wiki/Moving_average)... but which variant should one choose?
-Let's explore that in the next post! :)
+Let's explore that in a future post! :)